 Scarcity of experienced personnel, expensive installation costs, and an increasing danger of data breach are significant factors that are expected to impose a negative impact on market growth during the forecast period.
 In addition, the lack of interconnectivity and interoperability is still a key obstacle to the market's growth.
 In the healthcare industry, outdated infrastructure is a well-known problem.
 It has been shown that different firms in the healthcare business are still burdened by legacy healthcare IT infrastructure.
 When it comes to deploying new technology, these businesses need the right people to do the job.

-High expenses associated with IoT infrastructure development, data privacy and security problems, a lack of awareness among the general people, and a lack of technical competence likely hinder industry expansion.
-In addition, with the widespread adoption of IoT, a danger of data security and privacy has emerged, further increasing the healthcare industry's vulnerability to cyberattacks.
+High expenses associated with IoT infrastructure development, data privacy and security problems, a lack of awareness among the general public, and a lack of technical competence likely hinder industry expansion.
+In addition, with the widespread adoption of IoT, a danger to data security and privacy has emerged, further increasing the healthcare industry's vulnerability to cyberattacks.

 The medical devices segment, by component, is estimated to have the largest market share in this business over the outlook period.
 The wide-scale adoption of medical devices in healthcare activities is a major reason for this growth.
 Many European countries are adopting medical devices for the treatment of patients.